-After you work on what needs to be worked on, record the song again and see the difference.
+After you work on what needs to be worked on, record the song again, and see the difference.

-2. Set short and long term goals
+2. Set short and long term musical goals

 Imagine a football match where on one side, the goal post is invisible.
-The players in the team that needs to score to that side, may have a clue where the goal post should be but still, they have a terrible disadvantage.
+The players in the team that needs to score to that side may have a clue where the goal post should be but still, they have a terrible disadvantage.

 I’ve spent more than 10 years learning guitar this way, and yes, sometimes I did score goals.
 I did learn a lot of things during those years.
 But in hindsight I know that had I set goals earlier, I would have scored a lot more, a lot sooner.

 Setting goals changes everything.
-If you haven’t yet set any musical goals and a plan how to achieve them and start doing it now, your guitar playing will skyrocket in a short period time.
+If you haven’t yet set any musical goals and a plan on how to achieve them and start doing it now, your guitar playing will skyrocket in a short period of time.